Vaughan Mills: 1997–2004: Development and opening

-Construction of the mall began in June 2003.
-It opened on November 4, 2004, and was the first regional enclosed shopping complex to be opened in the Greater Toronto Area (GTA) since the Erin Mills Town Centre in 1990 as well as the first in the GTA built in the 21st century.
+When Vaughan Mills was conceived again in 1999, it was meant to be a slightly smaller complex at 1.4 e6sqft, with up to 18 anchor retailers and a combined 245 stores and services.
+Construction of Vaughan Mills, however, began in June 2003, three years from when it was originally planned to start.
+The mall had its grand opening on November 4, 2004, and was the first regional enclosed shopping complex to be opened in the Greater Toronto Area (GTA) since the Erin Mills Town Centre in 1990 as well as the first in the GTA built in the 21st century.
 The mall had its two-millionth visitor less than two months after its opening.
-Vaughan Mills receives over 13.5 million patrons per year.
-In August 2006, the Mills Corporation sold its stake in Vaughan Mills to partner Ivanhoé Cambridge.